-Research Keywords: politics of knowledge, cultural translation, nature, science, environment, capitalism, work, subjectivity, tourism, translocal interactions, popular culture, gender
+Areas of Interest / Research keywords: politics of knowledge, cultural translation, nature, science, environment, capitalism, tourism, work, commons, subjectivity

-Shiho Satsuka’s research concerns the politics of knowledge, discourses of nature and science, and cultural practices of capitalism.
-She is interested in how divergent understandings of nature are produced, circulated, contested and transformed in translocal interactions shaped by the global expansion of capitalism.
-Her first book, Nature in Translation: Freedom, Subjectivity and Japanese Tourism Encounters in Canada, analyzes the way Japanese tour guides translate ecological knowledge in national parks in the Canadian Rockies.
-The book examines how the guides’ translation of nature is related to the construction of their subjectivity, both as transnational flexible workers and as embodiments of Japanese cosmopolitan desire.
-She is currently working on her second book project examining the social role of scientists in the emerging global scientific and commercial networks associated with matsutake, a highly valued wild mushroom.
-In particular, she focuses on satoyama movements that aim to revitalize the traditional agrarian forests that produce matsutake, the politics of translation between expert science and other forms of knowledge, and the emerging discourses of “new commons” that envision alternative social and human-nonhuman relations.
-This research is also part of a collaborative, multi-sited ethnographic project, “Matsutake Worlds”.
-She was a Carson Fellow at the Rachel Carson Center for Environment and Society in Germany in 2012.
+Shiho Satsuka is interested in the politics of knowledge, environment, nature, science, and capitalism.
+She examines how divergent understandings of nature are produced, circulated, encountered, contested, and transformed in relation to the global expansion of capitalism.
+Her first book, Nature in Translation: Japanese Tourism Encounters the Canadian Rockies (2015), analyzes the ways Japanese local tour guides translate Canadian national parks’ ecological knowledge to tourists from Japan.
+The book examines how the translation of nature is closely tied to the construction of subjectivity, competing labour practices, and contestation over “freedom.”
+She is currently working on her second book project, tentatively entitled The Charisma of Mushrooms: Undoing the Long Twentieth Century.
+The project explores the possibilities of mushroom science to realize interspecies entanglements, dissolve the twentieth-century style state-science-industrial complex, and explore the possibility of co-habitation of various human and nonhuman beings on the earth.
+In particular, the project traces interspecies encounters in satoyama forest revitalization movements inspired by the charisma of matsutake, the politics of translation between various scientific and other forms of knowledge, as well as the emergence of “new commons.”
+This research is funded by a SSHRC Insight Grant and is a part of the collaborative, multi-sited ethnographic project, “Matsutake Worlds.”
+Satsuka was a Carson Fellow at the Rachel Carson Center for Environment and Society in Germany in 2012.

 2015.
-Nature in Translation: Freedom, Subjectivity, and Japanese Tourism Encounters in Canada.
+Nature in Translation: Japanese Tourism Encounters the Canadian Rockies.
 Durham, NC: Duke University Press.